 Lakeview Avenue was reopened on June 6, 2017.
 Construction acceptance from the Cities of Anaheim and Placentia was obtained on June 2, 2017, and OCTA has turned over the maintenance responsibilities to the cities and completed the one-year warranty on some constructed items.
-The one-year warranty was extended to July 2019 for some minor repair items.
-Close-out activities is nearing completion and staff will present recommendation for final claim resolution to the Board on July 22, 2019, for approval.
+The one-year warranty was extended to July 2019 for some minor repair items and close-out activities are completed.
+Staff presented recommendation for final claim resolution to the Board on July 22, 2019, which was approved.
 Funding reimbursement and closeout were initiated and are ongoing.